AliceO2Group/QualityControl/doc/QuickStart.md

 The first option is to configure readout.exe to connect to a cru.
 Please refer to the [Readout documentation](https://github.com/AliceO2Group/Readout/blob/master/doc/README.md).

 A more practical approach is to record a data file with Readout and then replay it on your development setup to develop and test your QC.
-The configuration options are described [here](https://github.com/AliceO2Group/Readout/blob/master/doc/configurationParameters.md), in particular :
+The configuration options are described [here](https://github.com/AliceO2Group/Readout/blob/master/doc/configurationParameters.md), in particular:

 ```
 equipment-player-* 	filePath 	string